 Major checksheets are designed to clarify the requirements of the major.
 The geography and meteorology major checksheets can be found on the University Registrar’s website under the College of Natural Resources and Environment section.
-Checksheets can also be picked up in the department office in 115 Major Williams Hall.
+Checksheets can also be picked up in the advising office in 243 Wallace Hall.

 3) Where can I find out more about the courses?